Welcome to The Mitten Channel

 Midnight in the Vehicle City: The Strike Heard Around the World

-Midnight in Vehicle City, by author Edward McClelland, is a book that tells the story of the Flint Sitdown Strike during the Great Recession and the struggles of its residents as they try to survive in a city that has …
+Send us a text Midnight in Vehicle City by author Edward McClelland is a book that tells the story of Flint, Michigan, during the Great Recession and the struggles of its residents as they try to survive in a city that has been hit hard by the economic downturn.
+The story centers around autoworkers…

 Nov.
 1, 2022